Foreign relations of India: North

 Since the end of the Cold War, India-USA relations have improved dramatically.
-This has largely been fostered by the fact that the United States and India are both democracies and have a large and growing trade relationship.
+This has been fostered by the fact that the United States and India are both democracies and have a large and growing trade relationship.
 During the Gulf War, the economy of India went through an extremely difficult phase.
 The Government of India adopted liberalised economic systems.
-After the break-up of the Soviet Union, India improved diplomatic relations with the members of the NATO particularly Canada, France and Germany.
+After the break-up of the Soviet Union, India improved diplomatic relations with the members of NATO, particularly Canada, France, and Germany.
 In 1992, India established formal diplomatic relations with Israel.

 In recent years, India-United States relations have still improved significantly during the Premiership of Narendra Modi since 2014.
+Both sides are committed to a "Free and Open Indo-Pacific".